Curriculum

 Our Executive MBA program curriculum is designed to enable participants to master a broad range of functional and managerial skills.
 The program enables participants to practically apply newfound skills and ideas into their workplace.

-The live-in week is for you to kick off their EMBA journey, where you get to know your fellow participants and become immersed in the program.
+The launch week is for you to kick off their EMBA journey, where you get to know your fellow participants and become immersed in the program.

 Analytical Approach to Uncertainty